janschleicher/tidesurf/README.md

                         use barcodes in the sample directory.
 Alternatively, provide a path to a whitelist.
   --num_umis NUM_UMIS   Minimum number of UMIs for filtering a cell.
+  --min_intron_overlap MIN_INTRON_OVERLAP
+                        Minimum number of bases that a read must overlap with an intron to be considered intronic.
 ```

 ## Contributing